What is Debtor Finance and how does it work?

 The importance of cashflow

 Cashflow is critical to the success of small business.
 Businesses need cash to operate; pay employees, purchase or hire equipment, distribute their product – as well as cover rent and utility costs.
 They also need capital to invest and grow.
-Often businesses experiencing rapid growth will run into cashflow issues because they have exhausted their lines of credit, already mortgaged their house or built up an ATO debt.
+Often businesses experiencing rapid growth will run into cashflow issues because they have exhausted their lines of credit, already mortgaged their house or built up a tax debt.

 Many businesses find themselves in the back-breaking position of waiting 30, 60 or even 90 days for their invoices to be paid.
 They may have employed a larger labour force or hired equipment, but have outstanding invoices compromising their cashflow.
 This can put enormous strain on the business, often compounding debt as well as stress.